Can’t Horseback Ride Because of Your Size? That Might Just Be a Load of “Horse Shit.”

 Teen Eating Disorder Recovery Group

-Teen Eating Disorder Recovery Group open to teens 13 to 18 in California over zoom
+Online Teen Eating Disorder Recovery Group for Teens in California

 As we have written elsewhere, we believe Family-Based Treatment (FBT) is a complete treatment for teens with eating disorders.
 Most teens will not need (or want) additional therapy.
 The one area where we think teens could use a little more support is in developing a strong anti-diet stance to stand up to weight stigma …